 The exam is now offered year-round, and you can take the exam sections in any order, so you can plan your own learning schedule.
 To prepare, select CPA exam review materials to begin studying, and use complimentary mock CPA exam sessions to take practice tests in a realistic simulation.
 Schedule and arrive for success at your selected Prometric testing center.

 While awaiting your scores (please allow a few weeks), it’s time to study for your next section, and (if needed) apply for another NTS.
-Passing the exam means getting a score of 75 or higher on all four sections within an 18-month period.
+Passing the exam means getting a score of 75 or higher on all four sections within a rolling 18-month period.
 You can do it!

 Complete the Ethics and Experience Requirements

 At any time during the CPA exam process, you can knock out your open-book, multiple choice AICPA ethics exam requirement for licensure.
-You can purchase the ethics exam through MOCPA, with MOCPA CPA Candidate Membership included at no extra charge.
+You can order the ethics exam through MOCPA, and MOCPA CPA Candidate members receive the ethics exam materials for free.
 After all, MOCPA is here to support all Missouri CPAs (even future CPAs)!

 Next, it's time to get to work!
 You will need to complete required profession hours, but how many hours do you need?

 Candidates will need 2,000 hours (one year) of accounting-specific work experience, unless you are dreaming of a career in auditing.
 For future auditors, the requirement is 4,000 hours (two years), including 2,000 hours (one year) in an auditing-specific role.
-Keep in mind, your work experience must be signed off on by a licensed CPA as part of your licensure application.
+Keep in mind, your work experience must be affirmed by a licensed CPA as part of your licensure application.

 Apply for CPA Licensure